aptitude install goaccess

-Whether you are in the web hosting business, or run a few web sites on a VPS yourself, chances are you want to display visitor statistics such as top visitors, requested files (dynamic or static), used bandwidth, client browsers, and referring sites, and so forth.
+Whether you are in the web hosting business, or run a few web sites on a Virtual Private Server yourself, chances are you want to display visitor statistics such as top visitors, requested files (dynamic or static), used bandwidth, client browsers, and referring sites, and so forth.

 In Debian, Ubuntu and derivatives, run the following command to install GoAccess: